mbrukman/why-svelte/readme.md

 because Svelte templates are compiled to a form that is more verbose than the source.

-Rich Harris addresses this in the issue
+Rich addresses this in the issue
 [“Yes, but does it scale?”](https://github.com/sveltejs/svelte/issues/2546), saying that code splitting usually retains Svelte’s bundle size advantage, and notes that in the future,